Nutrition Guide for Postpartum and Breastfeeding Mothers

 Grilled Avocados with Spicy Chicken Salad →

-This simple recipe only takes 30 minutes to make and offers 9 g of fiber, 12 g of protein, and 16 g of monounsaturated fats per serving.
+This simple recipe takes less than 30 minutes to make and offers 9 g of fiber, 12 g of protein, and 16 g of monounsaturated fats per serving.
 To make preparation even easier, skip the grilling process.
 This recipe will be just as yummy with fresh, uncooked avocados, but it may have less of a smokey flavor.

 Heart-Healthy Turkey Avocado Lettuce “Tacos